 Faulty transmission was also diagnosed for another Santa Cruz in Texas:

-After losing power, the owner got the vehicle to a dealership and was told “it will need a new transmission not sure how long to get it.
+After losing power, the owner got the vehicle to a dealership and was told “it will need a new transmission.
+Not sure how long to get it.
 No car or trucks to loan and no rent car to be had.
-Had to wait till the next week to get one and pay $150 in Tax money for a rent car and still make the payment on the truck this is so wrong.”
+Had to wait till the next week to get one and pay $150 in Tax money for a rental car and still make the payment on the truck.
+This is so wrong.”

 Another complaint states that the engine shut down the first time with less than 500 miles on the clock.
 He believes his pickup truck is “very unsafe on the road.”